SnoopEvents

 If vectorname is None, then all traffic from the specified device will be copied, if devicename is None as well, then traffic from all devices will be copied (apart from devices on this particular driver).

 Note: in this implementation, snooping will not occur between devices on the same driver.
 Your driver code is handling all its devices, so should be able to control all traffic needed between them.
+However snooping can occur between drivers connected to the same IPyServer, or across multiple IPyServers linked together by remote connections.

 The event type passed into the method reflects the command sent by the remote device.